jmatuskey/hstdputils/README.md

 ```

 For each job listed in `plan.out`,  hstputils.submit queues one Batch
 job.
+This command is e.g. run on the Batch control node, input Lambda,
+etc.

 Potentially other versions of submit could submit plans in other workflow
-environments,  wherever it's useful to know CPU and RAM requirements in
+environments,  wherever it's useful to know CPU and memory requirements in
 advance.